uditgaurav/hce-api-template/README.md

 - **Prepare Workflow**: We can run a workflow using APIs in any automated pipeline but for that, we need to pre-create a workflow with the right tunables and attributes from HCE.
 This step will involve:
   - Select the right set of experiments you want to include in the workflow
   - Provide desired tunables in the experiment.
-At any point in time, you can change the tunables and save it - this won't impact the overall API calls, infact this is the to update the tunables if you want to do so.
+At any point in time, you can change the tunables and save it - this won't impact the overall API calls, infact this is correct method to update the tunables of the pre-created experiment for new runs.

 - **Download 'hce-api' binary**:
-  - Follow the below-mentioned steps to prepare different API commands.
-This binary will be used to prepare the API commands based on the provided input variables.
+  - Follow the below-mentioned steps to install 'hce-api' binary.
+It will be used to prepare the API commands based on the provided tunables.

   - Download `hce-api` binary using this command, and replace `<ACRH>` with your system arch (supports `amd64` and `arm64`).